The Kugel Law Firm's Blog

 Conditional licenses are not valid for operating taxis or other commercial vehicles that require a Commercial Drivers License (CDL).
 So if you need a commercial driver’s license to drive as a part of your job, you will not be able to fulfill those duties on a conditional license.

-Your DWI attorney can help you understand your rights and navigate the process of getting a conditional license so that you can continue with your daily responsibilities.
+An experienced New York DWI lawyer can help you understand your rights and guide you through the process of obtaining a conditional license so that you can continue with your daily responsibilities.

 Can Your Conditional License Get Revoked?